-O-24-69 is a Council-sponsored amendment to the IDO.
+O-24-69 is a Council-sponsored amendment to the IDO that occurred outside of the Biennial Update.

 This bill was introduced at the January 6, 2025 City Council meeting by City Councilor Dan Lewis of District 5 and Joaquín Baca of District 2.
+The bill is titled:

 “AMENDING THE INTEGRATED DEVELOPMENT ORDINANCE REGARDING APPLICABILITY, APPEALS, AMENDMENT PROCESSES AND EASING RESTRICTIONS ON HOUSING DEVELOPMENT.”